Searchbreed

 Cavapoos need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their curly coat doesn't shed much but mats easily — professional grooming is usually necessary.

-Cavalier × Poodle. ~400-700 kcal/day.
+Cavalier × Poodle.
+Calorie needs vary with adult size, age, neuter status, and activity.
 Heart health from the Cavalier side is the main dietary concern.
 Key nutrients to look for: taurine, omega-3, dental support.

 Cavapoos are generally suitable for first-time owners with basic commitment.
 They're gentle, affectionate, playful.
 Plan for consistent training from day one.